Emergency Food Supplies & Food Storage: An Overview

 2. Rolled Oats

-If you are looking for a very filling food source, then oats are the one you should buy —you can easily use a wide range of Rolled Oats.
+If you are looking for a very filling food source, you should buy rolled oats—you can easily use a variety of them.

-Moreover, rolled oats are versatile; you can prepare them as boiling oats, toasting oats, grinding them into flour, baking them into your favorite muffin, or even sprouting them or making them into oat milk.
+Moreover, rolled oats are versatile.
+You can boil them, toast them, grind them into flour, bake them into your favorite muffin, sprout them, or make them into oat milk.

-Not to mention, rolled oats are known for the myriad of health benefits they can offer.
+Rolling oats are also known for their myriad health benefits.
 They are rich in antioxidants, contain a powerful soluble fiber called Beta-Glucan, and can lower cholesterol levels and protect LDL cholesterol from damage.

 3. Pasta Products